Yandex Cloud

 • nanos: Nanoseconds

-• configSpec.access: Settings enabling access to the cluster from other services and SQL queries from the management console using Yandex WebSQL:
+• configSpec.access: Settings enabling cluster access from other services and running SQL queries from the management console using Yandex WebSQL:

 • dataLens: Enable access from DataLens, true or false.
 The default value is false.
 For more information about setting up a connection, see Connecting from DataLens.